 Application - The application form, maps, texts, reports, and supporting data proposing a subdivision or resubdivision and required by these Regulations.

 Bond - A bond shall mean a bond secured by a passbook savings account, or a bond secured by an irrevocable letter of credit.

+Buildable Area- land devoid of wetlands, steep slopes (greater than 20% grade), flood hazard areas, setbacks, and easements, which is suitable for the location of buildings and other improvements, including sanitary systems.

 Certification - Approval by the Town of Morris Planning & Zoning Commission that a soil erosion and sediment plan complies with the applicable requirements of these Regulations.